ansible/ansible/docs/docsite/rst/community/contributor_path.rst

 You can learn these tools more in depth when working on your first contributions.

 Each Ansible project has its own set of contributor guidelines.
-Familarize yourself with these as you prepare your first contributions.
+Familiarize yourself with these as you prepare your first contributions.

 * :ref:`Ansible Core development <developer_guide>`.
 * :ref:`Ansible collection development <developing_collections>` and the collection-level contributor guidelines in the collection repository.